nicolleromero/nicolleromero/README.md

 Hi! 👋 Nicolle, here.
-I'm a Frontend Software Engineer that loves building in React.
+I'm a Software Engineer that loves building in React.

 <!--
 **nicolleromero/nicolleromero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.